This site uses technical (necessary) and analytics cookies.

 The Conference on Disarmament: history, role and methods of work

-Established in 1979 as a result of the first Special Session on Disarmament of the UN General Assembly (SSOD-I), the Conference on Disarmament (CD) is the first and most important multilateral forum available to the international community for negotiations on disarmament and non-proliferation.
+Established in 1979 as a result of the first Special Session on Disarmament of the UN General Assembly (SSOD-I), the Conference on Disarmament (CD) is the first and most important multilateral negotiating forum on disarmament and non-proliferation.
 It originates from the first multilateral body set up by the UN in this field: the Committee of the Eighteen.
 This Committee was created in 1962 and consisted of 18 Member Countries under the joint chairmanship of the United States and the Soviet Union.
-The membership was later expanded to thirty countries and the Committee was renamed “Committee of the Conference on Disarmament” (CCD) in 1969.
+The membership was later expanded to thirty states in 1969, when the body was renamed “Committee of the Conference on Disarmament” (CCD).

 Today, the Conference on Disarmament is based in Geneva and consists of 65 Member States and 38 Observer States.
-It includes the five permanent Members of the Security Council (China, France, the Russian Federation, the United Kingdom, the United States) and the most militarily advanced States.
-The Members of the Conference are also representatives of the major geographical groups in the United Nations: 24 States (including Italy) form the Group of Western countries (WEOG); 34 are gathered in the Group of Non-Aligned countries (NAM); and 7 are part of the Group of Eastern-European countries.
+It includes the five permanent Members of the Security Council (China, France, the Russian Federation, the United Kingdom, and the United States) and the most militarily advanced States.
+The Members of the Conference are also representatives of the major geographical groups within the United Nations: 24 States (including Italy) belong to the Western European and Others Group (WEOG); 34 are part of the Non-Aligned Movement (NAM); and 7 are part of the Eastern-European group.
 China is part of a Group of One.

-Traditionally, countries that make a request are invited to participate in the proceedings of the CD as observers.
-According to the established practice, the CD approves a single list of requests from approximately 40 countries at the beginning of each session.
+Traditionally, countries that express interest are invited to join the proceedings of the CD as observers.
+In line with the established practice, the CD approves a single list of requests from approximately 40 countries at the beginning of each session.
 In recent years, this practice has occasionally been abandoned.
-In 2023, the Russian Federation opposed the approval of a single list, proposing that each request be considered individually.
-In the absence of an agreement, the 2023 session did not see the participation of any observer countries, including 12 EU member states.
-Most recently, in January 2024, the Russian Federation opposed the participation of all EU and NATO countries not members of the CD who had requested to participate as observers (eleven EU Member States: Croatia, Denmark, Estonia, Greece, Latvia, Lithuania, Luxembourg, Malta, Portugal, Czech Republic, Slovenia; and three candidates: Albania, North Macedonia, Montenegro).
-Israel and the United States opposed the participation of Palestine, and Türkiye opposed the participation of Cyprus.
+In 2023, the Russian Federation objected to the single-list approach, advocating for individual consideration of requests.
+In the absence of an agreement, the 2023 session did not include the participation of any observer country, among them 12 Member States of the European Union.
+Most recently, in January 2024, the Russian Federation opposed the participation of all EU and NATO countries that are not members of the CD but had requested to participate as observers (eleven EU Member States: Croatia, Denmark, Estonia, Greece, Latvia, Lithuania, Luxembourg, Malta, Portugal, the Czech Republic, and Slovenia; as well as three candidate countries: Albania, North Macedonia, and Montenegro).
+Israel and the United States opposed the participation of Palestine, while Turkey objected to that of Cyprus.
+A similar scenario occurred in 2025, with the Russian Federation once again blocking the participation of all EU and NATO countries not members of the CD and with Turkey opposing Cyprus’ request.

-Although emanating from the United Nations General Assembly, the Conference on Disarmament operates as an independent body with its own rules of procedure (though funded through the UN budget).
+Although it is a body established by the United Nations General Assembly, the Conference on Disarmament functions as an independent entity, with its own rules and procedures (albeit funded through the UN budget).
 Its activities are organized into three sessions per year, with the first session lasting ten weeks and the subsequent two lasting seven weeks each.
-The Presidency of the Conference rotates monthly among its Member States in alphabetical order.
+The Presidency of the Conference rotates monthly in alphabetical order among its Member States.
 The Secretary-General of the Conference on Disarmament is appointed by the UN Secretary-General in the person of the Director General of the United Nations Office in Geneva.
-At the end of each annual session, the Secretary-General of the CD transmits a report on the Conference’s activities to the General Assembly and ensure the implementation of any recommendations.
+At the end of each annual session, the Secretary-General of the CD transmits a report on the Conference’s work to the General Assembly and ensures the implementation of any recommendations.

 The Conference on Disarmament’s permanent agenda, commonly known as the “Decalogue,” encompasses a broad range of issues related to disarmament and arms control.
 Therefore, each year, the CD adopts a more specific agenda that includes the following topics: